 March 18, 2021 was KyUMH’s 150th birthday!
 We will be celebrating all this year and into 2022.
 As part of our family, we want you to celebrate with us!
 We have lots of ideas of how to celebrate as an individual, family or church at kyumh.org/150

 We are hiring!
-Are you or someone you know looking for a job that truly makes a difference in Nicholasville or Lexington?
+Are you or someone you know looking for a job that truly makes a difference in Nicholasville, Lexington or Owensboro?
 Our openings and application are posted at kyumh.org/careers

 Your generous gifts help us care for our youth.
 Our daily needs “wish list” is available on our website at kyumh.org/donate/wishlist-items